grscheller/neovim-notes/README.md

 # My Neovim Notes

 These notes have evolved over many years.
 They originally started out as a single text file vi cheatsheet.
+I am trying to capture the base editor behavior for basic text editing.

 * [Absolute Minimum You Need to Know](notes/01-AbsoluteMinimalTextEditing.md)
 * [Basic Text Editing](notes/02-BasicTextEditing.md)